Lansa0/OCCF-Spreadsheet/README.md

 - `lowercase_and_underscores` : variables derived from function parameters
   - const function parameters remain lowercase
-- `_PrefixUnderscore` : variables used only once, mostly by the line directly below
+- `_PrefixUnderscore` : variables used only once, mostly by the line 1-3 lines below
   - const rules apply
 ### Functions
 Begin with fully lowercase verb.
 PascalCase for trailing words.